rohankaps123/Micromouse2014/README.md

   - Rohan Kapoor
   - Aaron Lucia
   - Dylan Pare
-  - Aaron Dunbrackz
+  - Aaron Dunbrack

 About Us:<br/>
-  We are an all freshmen team coming from UMass Amherst attemping to compete in our first Micromouse Competition.
+  We are an all freshmen team coming from UMass Amherst attempting to compete in our first Micromouse Competition.
 Our mouse is a two wheel stepper motor mouse which uses IR sensors and a Gyro sensor.
 <br/><br/>
 The code is written in C, compiled by avr-gcc for an atmega32u4 chip.
 This code is currently under development